| Frequently Asked Questions |

 Once dried for about 1-2 weeks, pack your bouquet with INK-FREE paper (packing paper, copy paper, and paper towels work well).
 Use extra paper or peanuts to fill in any gaps in the box.
 Make sure to use 'fragile' stickers if shipping.
 2-3 day shipping is recommended.
 PLEASE put your full name (First, Maiden/Middle, & Last name) with your Order Number inside of the box with your flowers.

 How do you choose the flowers?

 Flowers can either be given/sent directly to us to use in your Petal Press Decor, OR we can choose the flowers you may like based on color scheme and other specifics given by you.
 Most flowers and greenery are purchased from local floral shops such as www.spedales.com located in Lafayette, LA.

 No. While we love making custom pieces for our customers, we also have a variety of in-stock pieces available for purchase through our website and social media!

 How long does it usually take to complete my custom order?

 Each piece is made based on a first-order, first-serve basis.
-Most orders are completed within 1-2 months of me receiving your order (subject to change based on demand).
-IF you need to rush your order for any reason, please make a note at checkout, or email me at firstname.lastname@example.org.
-I will do my best to accommodate your needs.
+Most orders are completed within 3-6 months of me receiving your payment (subject to change based on demand) due to the flower pressing process as well as the number of orders ahead of yours.
+If you need to RUSH your order for any reason, you will have the option at checkout for a small additional fee.

 Can you use flowers that are old and dried out?